MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 3. Select the check boxes for the layouts you want to copy, and then select **Send**.

-## Import layouts created with the immersive Layout app to use with the HoloLens Layout app
+## Import layouts created with the immersive Dynamics 365 Layout app to use with the HoloLens Layout app

 To use the layout on HoloLens, you need to move it there: